 Our Care Team

-Our staff of experienced providers are dedicated to the evaluation and treatment of obese and overweight individuals:
+Our staff of experienced providers are dedicated to the evaluation and treatment of individuals with obesity:

-- Amy E. Rothberg, M.D., Ph.D., Associate Professor and Director of the Weight Managment Clinic.
+- Amy E. Rothberg, M.D., D.ABOM, Professor and Director the Weight Management Program and Rewind

 - Nevin Ajluni, M.D., Assistant Professor